 Originating Entity: The originating entity is typically the customer of the OSP that is originating a call.
 This can be an enterprise, a Hosted Cloud service provider and other entities as defined in this section and described in [IPNNI-2019-00075R00x].

 Originating Service Provider (OSP): The service provider that handles the outgoing calls from a customer at the point at which they are entering the public network.
-The OSP performs the SHAKEN Authentication function.
 The OSP may also serve in the role as TNSP, Resp Org, TN reseller and other roles.

 OTT Provider: Entity providing telephony services for end users via Over the Top (OTT) mechanisms and which require PSTN interworking in order to support calls to traditional called parties on the public network.
 Similar to cloud service providers, these entities may provide TNs to their customers or support BYON capabilities.
 In the use cases described in this document an OTT provider is considered a Customer of the OSP.

 Resp Org: A Responsible Organization is an entity authorized by the FCC to assign tollfree numbers to Customers.
 A Resp Org may also be a service provider, a TN Reseller as well as act in other roles.

-Service Provider Code: As defined in [ATIS-1000080], this term refers to any unique identifier that is allocated by a Regulatory and/or administrative entity to a service provider.
+Service Provider Code: As defined in [ATIS-1000080], this term refers to any unique identifier or namespace that is allocated by a Regulatory and/or administrative entity to a service provider.
 In the US and Canada this would be a Company Code as defined in [ATIS-0300251]

 Telephone Number Service Provider (TNSP): SP that has been formally assigned TNs by the national numbering authority (e.g., NANPA).
 A TNSP may assign a subset of its TNs to a business entity (aka TN Assignee), to be used as Caller ID for calls originated by the business entity.
 TNSPs can also serve in the role as OSP or TSP.